White Ribbon Workplace Accreditation

 Carbon Neutral Organisation

 We have become the first South Australian organisation and the first registered charity in Australia to receive certification under the Federal Government’s Carbon Neutral Program.
-The certification comes after a five-year commitment within our organisation to significantly reduce our carbon footprint.
+The certification comes after an ongoing commitment within our organisation to significantly reduce our carbon footprint.

 Public Apology to the Forgotten Australians